Harbor Branch's CIOERT Explores Reefs on Research Cruise

 The cruise's major finding was the discovery of coral populations at previously explored sites off of Pulley Ridge, building on what the scientists had observed on the 2014 cruise.
 The team found large areas of Agaricia, again dominated by small recruits.
 The scientists believe the extensive area of small Agaricia coral is evidence of a very significant recruitment event or series of events that happened during the last five years, following what is still an unexplained decline in corals prior to the recent work at Pulley Ridge.-91社区-

-Tags: research | harbor branch | science
+Tags: harbor branch | research | science